ttadano/alamode/docs/source/formalism/formalism_alm.rst

 Constraints between IFCs
 ------------------------

-Since the potential energy is invariant under rigid translation and rotation, it may be necessarily for IFCs to satisfy corresponding constraints.
+Since the potential energy is invariant under rigid translation and rotation, it may be necessary for IFCs to satisfy corresponding constraints.

 The constraints for translational invariance are given by